-When we teased our new Svalbard adventure over on Facebook, we were asked how responsible it is.
+When we teased our new Svalbard glacier tour over on Facebook, we were asked how responsible it is.
 This is a very good thing.
 Ten years ago, this would never have happened and it says a lot about how far we’ve come as a society.
 We absolutely should be held to account for trips like this, all of them in fact, and we welcome it.

 We totally get it.
 The optics of travelling to the Arctic in the midst of a climate crisis = bad.
 But hear us out because as with all things to do with sustainability, it’s not quite that simple an equation.